-Students who are exempt from at home quarantine will appear as "Allowed" in the Principal's Daily Pass Dashboard and will be allowed to generate a Daily Pass QR code.
-These students will also be identified in the "Access" column in the Daily Pass Dashboard Cases tab, to indicate the dates indoor masking is required.
+Students eligible to participate in modified quarantine will appear as "Allowed" in the Principal's Daily Pass Dashboard and will be allowed to generate a Daily Pass QR code.
+These students will also be identified in a "Watch" column in the Daily Pass Dashboard Cases tab, to indicate to Site Administrators they are under modified guarantine protocols.